-Create a custom ruleset · Cloudflare Ruleset Engine docs
+Create a custom ruleset

 Response

 You can include a list of rules in the custom ruleset creation request.
-However, if you have not added any rules, see how to add rules to a custom ruleset.
+If you have not added any rules, refer to Add rules to a custom ruleset for more information.